 You now have a good list of terms that clearly communicate your business.

 Did you see any of those terms when you reviewed GSC and the terms people actually use to get to your site?
 If so, great!
 How can you refine that copy on your website?
 Maybe add some of the questions you identified in the Answer Box to the page so that your website can become the authority in that topic.
-Maybe you need to write a new page or post for your website that addresses some terms that are closely related to your business and you don’t have any information on your website.
+Maybe you need to write a new page or post for your website that covers some terms that are closely related to your business, but you don’t yet have any information on your website.

 You don’t need to update everything at once – that can be a huge undertaking.
 Make a plan and try to stick to it.
 Doing this work WILL pay off.
 Your website works for you when you are doing other things.
 Let the content on your website (or on social media) drive traffic to your business – all it takes is a little time to update and develop new, relevant content.

-Plan on a regular posting of updating and developing new content.
-Maybe it’s once a week, or once a month – whatever works for you and your team.
+Plan on a regular schedule to update and develop new content.
+Maybe it’s once a week or once a month – whatever works for you and your team.

-We don’t have time to think about keywords.
+“But we don’t have time to think about keywords.”

 Just like everything in your business, it’s about setting priorities.